 Angela Chao to Receive the Distinguished Entrepreneurship Award from CAAPS

 The Chinese American Academic and Professional Society (CAAPS) will be awarding Angela Chao the Distinguished Entrepreneurship Award in recognition of her achievements, leadership, and commitment to entrepreneurship.
 The ceremony will take place at the CAAPS annual gathering.
 The convention and banquet will be held at the Sheraton LaGuardia East Hotel, in Flushing, New York.

 June 10, 2017 was a great day of celebration for the alumni of Chiao Tung University.
 Former classmates came together for a day of speeches, roundtable discussions, networking, and reconnecting.
-Held at SUNY Global Center in New York, attendees were treated to inspiring talks by an impressive roster of corporate executives, including, Dr. James Si-Cheng Chao, Chairman and Founder of the international shipping, and trading corporation, the Foremost Group, Angela Chao, Deputy Chairman of the Foremost Group and Liangjie Chen, Founder & President of Stellar Services, and Chairman of the Chiao Tung University Alumni Association in America (CTUAAA).
+Held at SUNY Global Center in New York, attendees were treated to inspiring talks by an impressive roster of corporate executives, including, Dr. James Si-Cheng Chao, Chairman and Founder of the international shipping company, Foremost Group, Angela Chao, Deputy Chairman of Foremost Group and Liangjie Chen, Founder & President of Stellar Services, and Chairman of the Chiao Tung University Alumni Association in America (CTUAAA).
 CTUAAA works to nurture strong, lingering relationships between alumni from all campuses of the University across America.

 Angela Chao, Deputy Director of the Foremost Group, will be accompanying her father James S.C.
 Chao to the 40th annual Silver Bell Awards dinner on June 8, 2017.
 The Seiman Church Institute's Annual Dinner raises funds to support mariner rights, provide training programs, advocacy and more to US seafarers.
 The Silver Bell award is bestowed upon a person or group who has made significant contributions to the maritime industry and to merchant mariners.